Guaranteed Matrix Completion via Non-convex Factorization: Problem Formulation and Algorithms

 For the case without the regularization term $G(X,Y)$, the objective function becomes $F(X,Y)$ and is quadratic with respect to $X$ or $Y$.
 Thus $X_k,Y_k$ have closed form update.
 Suppose $X^T = (x_1, \dots, x_m)$ and $Y^T = (y_1, \dots, y_n)$, where $x_i, y_j \in \dR^{r \times 1}$.
 Then $ (x_1^*,\dots, x_m^*) \triangleq (\arg \min_X F(X,Y))^T $ and $ (y_1^*,\dots, y_n^*) \triangleq (\arg \min_Y F(X,Y) )^T $ are given by

 where $\Omega_i^x = \{j \mid (i,j) \in \Omega \}, \Omega_j^y = \{i \mid (i,j) \in \Omega \}$, and $A^{\dag}$ denotes the pseudo inverse of a matrix $A$.
 For our problem with the regularization term $G(X,Y)$, we no longer have closed form update of $X_k, Y_k$.
-One way to solve the convex subproblems is to start from the solution given in \eqref{ALS update} and then perform gradient update until convergence.
+One way to solve the convex subproblems is to start from the solution given in \eqref{ALS update} and then apply the gradient descent method until convergence.
 The details for solving $ \min_X \tilde{F}(X,Y) $ is given in Table \ref{table of AltMin subproblem} (the stepsize can be chosen by one of the standard rules of the gradient descent method), and the other subproblem $\min_Y \tilde{F}(X,Y) $ can be solved in a similar fashion.

-Theoretically speaking, alternating minimization for our formulation (P1) is not as efficient as that for (P0) since an extra inner loop is needed to solve the subproblem.
-However, we remark that in many practical scenarios the gradient updates in Table \ref{table of AltMin subproblem} are unnecessary and the least square solution $X$ given in the initialization step is already the minimizer of $\tilde{F}(X,Y)$.
-The reason is that oftentimes the least square solution $X$ (resp.\ $Y$) is both bounded and incoherent, i.e.\ $\| X \|_F \leq \sqrt{2/3} \beta_T $ and $ \| X^{(i)}\| \leq \sqrt{2/3} \beta_1 $, which implies $ \nabla_X G(X,Y) = 0 $ and thus $\nabla_X \tilde{F}(X,Y) = 0$ (since the least square solution is obtained by solving $\nabla_X F(X,Y)=0$).
-Moreover, instead of solving the subproblem exactly, one could just perform one gradient step and the algorithm becomes the popular variant BCGD \cite{nesterov2012efficiency}.
+Theoretically speaking, AltMin for our formulation (P1) is not as efficient as the vanilla AtlMin for (P0) since an extra inner loop is needed to solve the subproblem.
+However, we remark that in the regimes of $|\Omega|$ that the vanilla AltMin works, the least square solution $X$ (resp.\ $Y$) is always bounded and incoherent (empirical observation), in which case the regularizer $G$ is inactive; therefore, the gradient updates in Table \ref{table of AltMin subproblem} do not happen.
+In the regimes of $|\Omega|$ that the vanilla AltMin fails, $G$ is active and the gradient updates do happen; however, instead of solving the subproblem exactly, one could perform one gradient step and the algorithm becomes the popular variant BCGD \cite{nesterov2012efficiency}.
 Our main result of exact recovery still holds for BCGD (the proof for Algorithm 3 in Claim \ref{Algo 1-3 satisfy conditions} can be applied to BCGD since BCGD is a special case of BSUM).

 In the second BCD type algorithm called row BSUM, we update the rows of $X$ and $Y$ cyclically by minimizing an upper bound of the objective function; see Table \ref{table of Algorithm 3, RowCD}.
 The extra terms $ \frac{\lambda_0}{2} \| X^{(i)} - X_{k-1}^{(i)} \|^2 $ or $\frac{\lambda_0}{2}\| Y^{(j)} - Y_{k-1}^{(j)} \|^2 $ are added to make the subproblems strongly convex, which help prove convergence to stationary points.
 Such a technique has also been used in the alternating least square algorithm for tensor decomposition \cite{razaviyayn2013unified}.
 Note that for the two-block BCD algorithm, convergence to stationary points can be guaranteed even when the subproblems are not strongly convex \cite{grippo2000convergence}, thus in Algorithm 2 we do not add the extra terms.
 The benefit of cyclically updating the rows is that each subproblem can be solved efficiently using a simple binary search; see Appendix \ref{appen: Algorithm 3 subproblem} for the details.
 We remark again that instead of solving the subproblem exactly, one could just perform one gradient step to update each row of $X$ and $Y$ (with $\lambda = 0$) and our result still holds.